-The 2015 inspection of the groundwater LUCs at DP039 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
+The 2016 inspection of the groundwater LUCs at DP039 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater or vapor, and no new non-environmental construction has taken place at the site.
-The inspectors noted that the addition of signage on the north side of the phytoremediation tree stand could be useful in informing visitors of the groundwater cleanup that is performed by the red iron-bark eucalyptus trees.
-The DP039 wells and piezometers have either stovetop or flush mounted completion, depending on the surface where the wells have been installed.
+The inspectors noted the new sign on the north side of the phytoremediation tree stand.
+The DP039 wells and piezometers have either stovepipe or flush mounted completion, depending on the surface where the wells have been installed.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
-Photograph 29 shows the north entrance to the phytoremediation area, and Photograph 30 shows a portion of the DP039 biobarrier.
+Photograph 29 shows the new sign near the north entrance to the phytoremediation area, and Photograph 30 shows a portion of the DP039 biobarrier.